 Hikers flock to the dramatic peaks of the Enchantments every year, and all those boot prints take a toll on the landscape.
-That's why WTA has been keeping trails to the high country of the Enchantments open and designated to limit the impact on those backcountry spaces.
+That's why WTA has worked over the years to help keep trails to the high country of the Enchantments open and designated to limit the impact on those backcountry spaces.
 WTA crews in the early 2000s built tall, sturdy cairns up to Aasgard Pass and rock steps around Leprechaun Lake to keep hikers on a specific route.

-To ensure access into this spectacular area, WTA volunteers have also worked to keep the entry points to the Enchantments open and hikable.
-They've maintained the Stuart Lake Trail, built rock steps on the trail up to Colchuck Lake and, in recent years, built end-to-end puncheon over boggy areas near upper Snow Lake.
+To ensure access into this spectacular area, WTA volunteers have also worked to keep the entry points to the Enchantments open and hikeable.
+They've maintained the Stuart Lake Trail, built rock steps on the trail up to Colchuck Lake, and built end-to-end puncheon over boggy areas near upper Snow Lake.
 Because of these volunteer efforts, hikers for years to come will be able to access the beauty of the Enchantments with limited impact on the land.